-Who's The Three-Eyed Raven In The 'Game Of Thrones' Books?
-The Backstory Is More Complicated Than You Realize
+The Three-Eyed Raven In 'Game Of Thrones' Has A Mind-Blowing Backstory

 Yes, the HBO show calls him the Three-Eyed Raven, but whichever corvid you prefer, this guy is a major mystery in the Game of Thrones universe.
 To begin with, he seems to be a literal crow with three eyes.
 After lil' Bran Stark gets pushed out of a window, he starts having weird dreams about a black, three-eyed bird, flying around and easing him out of his coma.
 The crow seems to know what's going on all over Westeros, like showing Bran his dad, Dead Ned, just after he's been executed.
 But it's not until Professional Creepy Child Jojen Reed shows up in Winterfell that Bran realizes his dreams aren't just any ordinary corvid dreams.
 Jojen has visions of the Three-Eyed Crow, too.
 And he believes that the real Crow is up north, beyond the Wall.

 So Jojen and his sister Meera head north with Bran and Hodor, fleeing Theon's nonsense at Winterfell.
 They make it beyond the Wall with the help of Sam, Gilly, and Coldhands the Friendly Zombie.
 After some fun wight-fighting action (and Jojen's death on the TV show), the gang manages to find a bunch of knock-off hobbits hiding out in a cave.
 And there's the Three-Eyed Crow in the flesh... except he's not a giant, magical bird.
 He's an old albino dude who has already partially turned into a tree.
 And he says he used to be a lord named Brynden.

 If you're a nerd like me, here's where you gasp in shock.

 But if not... you're probably wondering who the heck Brynden is, and why you should care.